-The conclusion is that it is in the best interest of universities to protect and foster the research careers of productive scholars from factors that may lead to early termination of productivity.
+It is in the best interest of universities to protect and foster the research careers of productive scholars from factors that may lead to early termination of productivity.
 In recognition of this, most top tier research universities have set aside funds to provide a bridge to support productive faculty who face a gap in their funds.
-The purpose of the present document is to describe a similar program that will be administered by the Division of Research at the University of Houston.
+The purpose of the present document is to describe a similar program that will be administered by the Division of Research (DOR) at UH.